q9f/keccak.rb/README.md

 A part of the test suite is automatically generated from Keccak's reference test suite.

 ## Warning: Keccak vs. SHA3

-**Note:** This gem still uses the `Digest::SHA3` namespace in version `~> 1.2` for reasons of backward compatibility and long-term maintainability.
-See history section below.

 :warning: This gem does **not** implement the final FIPS202 standard, today known as SHA3 but rather an early version, commonly referred to as Keccak.
 The reason why this is kept around, is that Ethereum uses this earler version of Keccak.
 See also: [Ethereum: Difference between keccak256 and sha3](https://ethereum.stackexchange.com/questions/30369/difference-between-keccak256-and-sha3).